 Dettifoss was featured in 2012's Ridley Scott movie, Prometheus.
 Since then its popularity has drastically grown.
 Close to Dettifoss, you will also find the smaller waterfall 'Selfoss' which is referred to as Dettifoss' little sister.
 If you're an avid hiker or just looking to take a scenic walk, then walking along the Jökulsá Canyon that surrounds Dettifoss is definitely worth it as it is regarded as the most beautiful hiking experience in Iceland.
 The area is filled with all kinds of different attractions and sights, including the aforementioned waterfalls, Hljóðaklettar (stunning rock formations) and also Ásbyrgi.

 Said to be the shoeprint from the leg of Odin's Horse, Ásbyrgi is a gigantic canyon situated in the North East area of Iceland, just off of the ring road.
-It measures at around 3.5 kilometres in length and 1.1 kilometres in width.
-Surrounded by 100 metre high cliffs, Ásbyrgi is part of the 'diamond circle', the North-East's answer to the Golden Circle.
+It measures at around 3.5 kilometers in length and 1.1 kilometers in width.
+Surrounded by 100 meter high cliffs, Ásbyrgi is part of the 'diamond circle', the North-East's answer to the Golden Circle.

 Though the folklore that tells of how Odin's horse made this canyon is interesting, I think that scientists might be right in thinking that the canyon was formed following the ice age and high amounts of glacial flooding.

 Similarly to Dettifoss, Ásyrgi can be accessed by a non-4x4.
 However, we definitely recommend avoiding the area unless you have a car with high ground clearance as the chances of damage from the gravel road are very high.
 Also, Ásbyrgi can usually be inaccessible during the winter due to the heavy snowfall on the roads.